deinsoftware/swpm/README.md

 <folder>
 ```

+### Monorepos

+`swpm` is compatible with monorepos.
+You can run it from any subdirectory and it will search upwards until it finds the closest `package.json` and `lockfile`.

 ### Non documented commands

 `swpm` is not restrictive, if a command translations was not included yet, you can write the command as the package manager expect, then `swpm` will try to infer the package manager and preserve the rest of the command and arguments without changes and run them.